maxlaza411/pyghidra-mcp/README.md

 SSE transport enables server-to-client streaming with Server-Send Events for client-to-server and server-to-client communication.
 See the [spec](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse) for more details.

 By default, the server listens on [127.0.0.1:8000/sse](https://127.0.0.1/sse) for client connections.
 To change any of this, set [FASTMCP_*](https://github.com/modelcontextprotocol/python-sdk/blob/main/src/mcp/server/fastmcp/server.py#L78) environment variables. _The server must be running for clients to connect to it._

+The same `/health` endpoint is available over HTTP when running SSE mode for integration-friendly readiness checks.

 #### Python